niklasrst/windows-mediacreation-cli/README.md

 ## Introduction
 I´ve created this script as I wanted to automate the creation of usb-drives with Windows installation media.
 So I came up with the idea to create a parameter based PowerShell script to ask for the needed details and then fully automated create a usb-drive, containing the Windows installation media.
-It currently supports the last 4 versions of Windows 11.
+It currently supports the latest versions of Windows 11.

 ## How to use it?
 Use this command to run the script with the minimal required set of parameters.